Donna Nook Lifeboat Station: Notable rescues

 On Christmas Eve, 1921, the Richard (ON 522) was launched to the aid of the fishing boat Koivisto.
 She had been adrift at sea for 9 days, following engine failure, finally coming ashore at Saltfleet haven.

-After struggling through rough seas, the lifeboat arrived at the vessel, and rescued the crew of 4.
-However, whilst standing by while a tug attempted to save the vessel, the lifeboat was capsized, throwing 11 crew and the 4 rescuees into the water.
-Fortunately, everyone was recovered to the lifeboat, and then to the tug, and with the fishing boat and lifeboat in tow, all were taken safely to Grimsby.
+After struggling through rough seas, the lifeboat arrived at the vessel, and rescued the crew of four.
+However, whilst standing by while a tug attempted to save the vessel, the lifeboat was capsized, throwing 11 crew and the four rescuees into the water.
+Fortunately, everyone was recovered to the lifeboat, and then to the tug.
+With the fishing boat and lifeboat in tow, all were taken safely to Grimsby.

 For this service, John Dobson, Acting Coxswain, and all the lifeboat crew, were accorded "The Thanks of the Institution inscribed on Vellum".